GeorgeMos/MazeRunner/index.md

 ## The algorithms
 This is a WIP project and more algorithms will be added in the future so keep checking this section out for updates!
 ### Depth First Search(DFS)
+DFS is pretty simple.
+Starting from the root of the tree (In this case the start of the maze) DFS travels as deep in to the tree as it can.
+If it comes to a dead end ot backtracks to a node with an available path.
+To achive this DFS uses a Stack(LIFO).
+If the current node is marked as the "end" then the loop stops.
+I implemented DFS with a while loop (Non-Recursive) and with Recursion in order to compare.
 #### Non-Recursive:
 ```go
 func dfs(pxMap [][]bool) {